beshu-tech/readonlyrest-docs/elasticsearch.md

 **⚠️IMPORTANT** The `filter`and `fields` rules will only affect "read" requests, therefore "write" requests **will not match** because otherwise it would implicitly allow clients to "write" without the filtering restriction.
 For reference, this behaviour is identical to x-pack and search guard.

+**⚠️IMPORTANT** Beginning with version 1.27.0 all ROR internal requests from kibana will not match blocks containing `filter` and/or `fields` rules.

 If you want to allow write requests \(i.e. for Kibana sessions\), just duplicate the ACL block, have the first one with `filter` and/or `fields` rule, and the second one without.

 #### `fields`